groovywave/blog-with-astro/src/content/posts/vim/replace-specific-words.md

 7. vwe*            (search the she)
 8. . n .           (next)
 ---
-i sell saaaa shells by the saaaa shore
+I sell sea shells by the sea shore
-I sell saaaa shells by the saaaa shore
+I sell sea shells by the sea shore
-I sell saaaa shells by the saaaa shore
+I sell sea shells by the sea shore
-I sell saaaa ahells by the saaaa shore
+I sell sea ahells by the sea shore
 ```